boa3444/Linux_Lab/Assignments/LAB1.md

 ### Recursive Permission Changes

--Apply changes to all files and subdirectories:
+-Apply changes to all files and subdirectories.

 ```bash
 chmod -R 755 /mydir